Ajaccio

 Imperial Chapel, Ajaccio

-• Rue de Cardinal Fesch: Rue du Cardinal Fesch is Ajaccio’s pedestrian street with shops and restaurants.
-It is named after Joseph Fesch, a French cardinal, diplomat and uncle of Napoleon.
+Rue du Cardinal Fesch is Ajaccio’s main street with shops and restaurants.
+It is named after Joseph Fesch, who was a French cardinal, diplomat and uncle of Napoleon.
+Fesch left a clear mark on Ajaccio, and his birthplace and later stately extension, Palais Fesch, is located at numbers 50-52 of the street.

 Foch Square, Ajaccio

-• Villa della Rocca: For art lovers and connoisseurs of Henri Matisse, this house is interesting.
-Matisse lived in the house, and from his window he painted the work Le Mur Rose de l’hôpital d’Ajaccio in 1898.
+For art lovers and connoisseurs of Henri Matisse, the house with the names Wisteria and Villa della Rocca is interesting.
+Matisse lived in the house for a while, and from his window he painted the work Le Mur Rose de l’hôpital d’Ajaccio in 1898.

 Grand Café Napoléon, Ajaccio

-• Grand Café Napoléon : Grand Café Napoléon is one of Ajaccio’s many fine cafes.
-Many of them may be a good choice for a cup of coffee or the local beer Pietra.
-The Grand Café Napoléon is a good choice with its atmospheric and elegant back room.
+Grand Café Napoléon is one of Ajaccio’s many cozy cafés.
+Many of them can be a good place for a cup of coffee or the local beer Pietra.
+Grand Café Napoléon is a good choice with its atmospheric and elegant back room, and the place also bears Napoléon’s name like quite a few other things in the city.

 Day Trips